NVIDIA/cudnn-frontend/README.FE.0.x.md

 PS: ExecutionPlanCaching today supports only single operation operation_graphs.

 ## Execution Plan Serialization and Deserialization (Experimental)
-cuDNN v8.4 and above provides exeuction plan serialization and deserialization to save the execution plan as a string in JSON format.
+cuDNN v8.4 and above provides execution plan serialization and deserialization to save the execution plan as a string in JSON format.
 The execution plan can be then restored from that string at a later point, and this also saves compilation time compared to rebuilding the plan from scratch.
 Currently, this is an experimental feature that only supports the runtime fusion engine.
 No forward/backward or cross-device compatibility guarantee is offered at this time.

 ### API:
     - std::string cudnn_frontend::ExecutionPlan_v8::getJsonRepresentation() : Serialize the execution plan into a string in JSON format.